 Unfortunately, many alleged victims receive PFAs and lord the consequences over the defendant to inhibit them from taking actions the PFA doesn't seek to control.
 When the defendant refuses to go along with the alleged victim's wishes, they sometimes make false accusations that the defendant has violated their PFA.
 False accusations like this, if not dealt with immediately, can have serious and long-lasting ramifications.

 If you have been notified of a claim that you violated your PFA but are adamant you did not, you need a strong defense.
-Attorney Joseph D. Lento is a skilled criminal attorney with years of experience navigating the complexities of criminal court and Protection from Abuse orders.
+Our Criminal Law Team are skilled criminal attorneys with years of experience navigating the complexities of criminal court and Protection from Abuse orders.
 Call today.

 PFA Violation Accusations